Showing posts with label poem. Show all posts

 'https://video.search.yahoo.com/search/video;_ylt=AwrBT7o9KcxXcB8AeBZXNyoA;_ylu=X3oDMTEyaDkyMWp1BGNvbG8DYmYxBHBvcwMxBHZ0aWQDQjE3OTNfMQRzZWMDc2M-?p=Borroum%27s+Drug+Store+Utube&fr=aaplw#id=3&vid=aeda1d252f5847afb74b9072b2f442aa&action=view

 Met this sweet lady, she was reading the new paper, and looking at the ads.
-She was talking about the price of something is $12.99 and though the price might go down it went up instead.
+She was talking about the price of something, which is $12.99, and though the price might go down, it went up instead.

 Camilla was sitting at a table across from us, she talked to us, while I ate my slug burger.

-Everyone we met at the Drug Store was friendly and the food was good.
-I know the next time we are in Corinth that we will be going back for a visit.
+Everyone we met at the Drug Store was friendly, and the food was good.
+The next time we are in Corinth, we will be going back for a visit.

 I want to try their cornbread salad.
-I watched as one of the waitresses make the cornbread salad for a couple sitting behind us.
+I watched as one of the waitresses made the cornbread salad for a couple sitting behind us.

-First, she crumbled up a handful of cornbread, followed by a large dipper full of hot chili, next to a couple hands full of lettuce, tomatoes, shredded cheese, and topped with Jalapeños peppers.
+First, she crumbled up a handful of cornbread, then poured a large dipper full of hot chili, next to a couple of handfuls of lettuce, tomatoes, and shredded cheese, and topped with Jalapeño peppers.

 We walked up front to pay, cash only!
 On the counter was a cake plate full of cookies.

-We bought one of the oatmeal raisins with coconut and chocolate cookies.
+We bought one of the oatmeal raisin cookies with coconut and chocolate.

 We rode to the Corinth Civil War Interpretive Center.
 We saw many items found during the Civil War that had been placed on the concrete sidewalk.
 We saw canteens, belt buckles, shells, bullets, hats, food pails, shovels, a gun, rifles, and other items.